 - The reason(s) why you think it should be investigated.

 - Any other information you think is relevant for us to know.

 Treatment of your Report

-The CGIAR System Organization will take all reasonable reports seriously and will take action as appropriate.
-Every report will be reviewed to determine if the concern expressed needs to be examined further In some cases, depending on the nature of the concern, some reports may be directed to the relevant Center for additional review.
-If you choose to provide contact information confidentially, at certain points during the review process, you may be contacted for additional information.
+No matter how it is received, every report will be reviewed to determine if the concern expressed needs to be examined further.
+In some cases, depending on the nature of the concern, some reports may be directed to the relevant entity for review.
+If you choose to provide contact information, at certain points during the review process you may be contacted for additional information.